Clementmoreau/CPG-swimmer/README.md

 > "cpg_sym": computes the right-hand side of the dynamical system to be solved.
 >  "matrix3Nparameters","matrixTorque" : helpers for computing the system that needs to be inverted (the hydrodynamic matrix A)

+## "generate_xxxx" files

+Filenames starting this way generate the corresponding figures from the linked research article.